 For backwards compatibility with the printed book, we provide the original four extra data files and the original R/BUGS code here.

 Four AHM extra data files

 We used to supply four additional data files that are used in AHM1:

 Dutch wagtails (wagtail.Rdata),

 All four are now part of the AHMbook package (

 Mike has undertaken some data cleaning and reformatting and the help files for each data set

 show ways how to use these instead of .csv files with the code in the book.

-Download text file with all R and BUGS code:
+Download OLD text file with all R and BUGS code (in the printed book):

 download R_BUGS_code_AHM_Vol_1 OLD.txt